albumprinter/software-engineer-js-test/README.md

 It is by no means necessary to make this application look attractive or to spend a lot of time in providing the best interaction with the photo.
-If you need to add buttons to “_move photo left_”, "_move photo right_" or “_scale photo 50%_", "_scale photo 200%_” that is enough.
+If you need to add buttons to “_move photo left_”, "_move photo right_" is enough.
 It is about the _design of your code_, NOT the design of the application interface!

 It is more important to show how you write (in your eyes) a maintainable